triestpa/Open-Cryptochat/README.md

 1. Encrypt and send a separate copy of the message to each user.
 1. Restrict each chat room to only allow two users at a time.

+Since this tutorial is already quite long, we'll be going with second, simpler option.

 ### 6.0 - Server-side Room Join Logic

-Since this tutorial is already quite long, we'll be going with second, simpler option.
-To make this work, we'll modify the server-side socket `JOIN` listener in `/app.js`, at the top of socket connection listener block.
+In order to enforce this new 2-member limit, we'll modify the server-side socket `JOIN` listener in `/app.js`, at the top of socket connection listener block.

 ```javascript
 // Store the room that the socket is connected to